v-rgrace/Viva/Viva/glint/setup/update-attributes.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 09/16/2024
+ms.date: 11/21/2024
 ---

 # Update attributes in Viva Glint

 After initial attribute setup in Microsoft Viva Glint, use this guidance to add new attributes, rename attributes, manage derived and optional system attributes, and to update attribute visibility in the platform.
-New attributes and their values will apply to future survey results only.
+New attributes and their values apply to future survey results only.

 > [!CAUTION]
 > The Viva Glint Admin that sets up or changes attributes needs to save changes in the **default language for your organization**.
 Confirm that the default language (often English) is selected in the Language dropdown menu in Glint.
 Setting up or editing attributes in a different language resets the expected language for Viva Glint data ingestion and causes upload errors.